contagon/handbook/handbook/38-church-policies-and-guidelines.md

 _Sealing living children to living parents._ A living child is sealed to only two parents—a husband and wife.
 If both parents are living, they must be married and sealed to each other.

-See [27.4.1](27-temple-ordinances-for-the-living.md#2741-issuing-a-recommend-for-sealing-living-children-to-parents) for information about issuing temple recommends for children being sealed to their parents.
+See [27.4.1](27-temple-ordinances-for-the-living.md#2741-receiving-a-recommend-for-living-ordinances) for information about issuing temple recommends for children being sealed to their parents.

-Members who are 21 or older must be endowed to be sealed to their parents (see [26.4.4](26-temple-recommends.md#2644-temple-recommends-for-sealing-living-children-to-parents)).
+Members who are 21 or older must be endowed to be sealed to their parents (see [27.4.1](27-temple-ordinances-for-the-living.md#2741-receiving-a-recommend-for-living-ordinances) and [27.4.5](27-temple-ordinances-for-the-living.md#2745-who-may-attend-a-sealing-of-children-to-parents)).

 _Sealing living children to deceased parents._ A living child is sealed to only one set of parents.
 The parents must be sealed to each other before children are sealed to them.